As seen in:

 - Used PowerPoint to demonstrate why we should use Trello as an office kanban system.
 Gained 100% buy-in.
 Cut delivery times for projects by 18%.

-- Wrote monthly company newsletter, quarterly reports, and two federal grants per year.
+- Wrote a monthly company newsletter, quarterly reports, and two federal grants per year.
 Awarded an average of $50,000 annually for special projects.

-Leadership Skills for Managers Examples for Resumes
+Leadership Skills Examples for a Resume—Management Skills

-But—does that mean people management or operations management?
+Does your dream job require leadership skills for managers?
+Of course, it does.
+But does that mean people management or operations management?
 Process management or project management?
 What about hiring, training, or delegating?